SUPPLEMENT FOR KAPPABRIDGES FOR MEASUREMENTS

-The CSL Low Temperature Cryostat Apparatus is optional attachment for KLY5-A and MFK1-FA/A Kappabridges designed for measurement of the temperature variation of low-field magnetic susceptibility of minerals, rocks and synthetic materials in the temperature range from -192°C to ambient temperature.
+The CSL Low Temperature Cryostat Apparatus is optional attachment for KLY5-A, MFK2-FA and MFK1-FA/A Kappabridges designed for measurement of the temperature variation of low-field magnetic susceptibility of minerals, rocks and synthetic materials in the temperature range from -192°C to ambient temperature.

 The specimen is placed in a measuring vessel which is cooled inside the cryostat by liquid nitrogen and then heated spontaneously to a given temperature.
 The argon gas is needed for deplenishing the liquid nitrogen out of cryostat.